microsoft/fast/specs/slider/slider.md

 ## Overview

 The `slider-label` component provides a default styled label to be placed inside a `slider` component.
-Users can choose to not show the tickmark as well as provide custom label content.
+Users can choose to not show the mark as well as provide custom label content.

 ### Use Cases